-Texas factory activity picked up further in October, according to business executives responding to the Texas Manufacturing Outlook Survey.
-The production index, a key measure of state manufacturing conditions, rose from 11.5 to 13.3, suggesting output increased at a slightly faster pace than in September.
+Texas factory activity declined sharply in March, according to business executives responding to the Texas Manufacturing Outlook Survey.
+The production index, a key measure of state manufacturing conditions, plummeted from 16.4 to -35.3, suggesting a notable contraction in output since last month.

-Read more...Texas Manufacturing Outlook Survey - Dallas Fed
+Read more...Texas Manufacturing Outlook Survey March 2020 via Dallas Fed